-Vizlib Writeback Table has been designed to keep the setup process as straightforward as possible. to help you configure your writeback settings, leaving you to concentrate on working with your data.
+Vizlib Writeback Table has been designed to keep the setup process as straightforward as possible, help you to easilyconfigure your writeback settings, leaving you to concentrate on working with your data.
 With Setup you can define columns, choose your data connection, choose the output for your results and even export the create script.
-We've put together a video to take you through the setup.

 TABLE OF CONTENTS

 When setup opens, you'll be taken to the Select Destination dialog, where you'll be able to work with properties related to your data output (Figure 1).
 There are 4 properties you can select.

 - Output Type sets the format for your exported results.
 Select one of the dropdown options.